balasg70/tech/README.md

 To get respository in projects owned by somebody else

-python bitbuckettool.py -u username -p password -o someone_else my_perm
+python bitbuckettool.py -u username -p password -o owner my_perm

 To list permissions for users